rizalierodel-sudo/CCM101-rrodel/Laboratory-01-Welcome-to-the-Cloud/README.md

 * Gathered Linux system information such as the distribution, kernel, CPU, memory, and disk space.
 * Created folders and Markdown files in the home directory.
 * Created and organized the laboratory portfolio in GitHub.
+* Created the required documentation files for the laboratory.
-* Uploaded screenshots as documentation of the activities.
+* Uploaded screenshots for Checkpoints 1–7 as evidence of the completed activities.
+* Reviewed the repository structure and completed the final mission requirements.

 ## Linux Commands Used